A Winter Campervan - How to Keep Warm

 “How can we winterise our campervan?” is one of the main questions that people ask when they collect their campervans.

-The most important thing you need to do in any camper is to drain down the water systems.
-And in Sussex Campervans, this is something you can easily do yourself, in a couple of minutes.
+Not everyone has the desire to use their campervan during the colder months, and in this case, the most important thing you need to do in any type of motorhome when you are not using it for long periods of time, is to drain down the water systems.
+In Sussex Campervans, this is something you can easily do yourself, in just a couple of minutes.

-All of our campervans have portable water containers, with a pump that you turn on via the control panel.
+All of our campervan conversions have portable water containers, with a pump that you turn on via the control panel.
 This means that when you turn the tap on, water flows into the sink.
 We’ve deliberately kept the water containers lightweight and easy to clean.

-So all you need to do each winter is remove the water from the container and from the pump and pipes in the van, before the temperature dips below freezing.
+All you need to do each winter is remove the water from the container and from the pump and pipes in the van before the temperature dips below freezing.
+If you are using your Campervan and the temperature is set to dip to below freezing overnight, it is also advisable to remove the water, pump and pipes to avoid any damage being caused to the container.
 I asked Chris to explain, in a really short video: How to winterise your campervan.
-(Click the link or see below.)

 So, apart from the water systems, is there anything else to think about in the winter?

 Fortunately, our campervans are designed to be easy to use – all year round.
 This is great, because if you’re using it frequently, or even as your main vehicle, there should be no problems with flat batteries in the winter.
 But if you do need to leave your camper standing for a week or more, it helps to start her up and run the engine for 20 minutes at a time, once or twice a week, to give the vehicle battery a boost.
 The easiest thing is just to take her to the supermarket, or use her as a day van.